Is that the human refilling my water bowl?.

 Here’s Jared at a cabinet meeting:

-Here’s a cat at a table:
+Here’s a cat with a jigsaw puzzle:

 Which is more nonplussed?